 3. Red blood cells constitute about 45% of our blood.

 Circulation of Blood through the heart:

-Systemic Vein ⇨ Sinus Venosus ⇨ Right Auricle ⇨ Right Ventricle ⇨ Pulmonary Artery ⇨ Lungs ⇨ Pulmonary Vein ⇨ Left Auricle ⇨ Left Ventricle ⇨ Trunchus Arteriosus ⇨ Systemic Circulation
+Systemic Vein ⇨ Sinus Venosus ⇨ Right Auricle ⇨ Right Ventricle ⇨ Pulmonary Artery ⇨ Lungs ⇨ Pulmonary Vein ⇨ Left Auricle ⇨ Left Ventricle ⇨ Truncus Arteriosus ⇨ Systemic Circulation

-- Open circulatory systems allow the blood flow out of the vessels before returning to the heart via ostia. (no veins involved)E.g. insects
+- Open circulatory systems allow the blood to flow out of the vessels before returning to the heart via Ostia. (no veins involved)E.g. insects

 The largest artery in the body.
 It carries oxygen-rich blood away from the heart to vessels that reach the rest of the body.

 The chambers of the heart, to which the blood returns from the circulation.

 The smallest of the body’s blood vessels.
 Oxygen and glucose pass through capillary walls and enter the cells.
 Waste products such as carbon dioxide pass back from the cells into the blood through capillaries.

 Any of the four heart valves that regulate the flow of blood through the chambers of the heart.